ethanrickards/Symbiodiniaceae_phylotranscriptomics/README.md

-# Symbiodiniaceae_phylotranscriptomics
-Bash-based pipeline used in ___ to distinguish Symbiodiniaceae in Japanese giant sea anemones.
+This repository documents the pipeline used in ___ to distinguish Symbiodiniaceae in Japanese giant sea anemones.

+This pipeline was established on an HPC system using SLURM, with modules for the following:

+cd-hit
+DebianMed
+fasttree
+iqtree
+kraken2
+mafft
+python
+transdecoder
+Trinity